WELCOME TO

 historic transistors, diodes and integrated circuits from the early days of

-historians, experimenters, hobbyists and anyone else interested in learning
+purchase.
+To aid historians, experimenters, hobbyists and anyone else

-about transistors, each Transistor Museum™ device is supplied with
+interested in learning about transistors, each Transistor Museum™ device is

 The Museum Store will soon be expanding as we add many